xsca1e/sp9820e/README.md

 ## APK Editing

-After some investigation, I found that the error could be caused by other factor; so in order to move on, I have to diagnose the reason by applying these patches from your side:
+After some investigation, I found that the error could be caused by other factor; so in order to move on, I have to diagnose the reason by testing these patches from your side:

 * Patch 1: in-place modification